Austin Caperton, Cabinet Secretary, WV Dept. of Environmental Protection

 Combining extensive executive experience with engineering and law degrees, Mr. Caperton has provided strategic direction, acquisition, disposition, financing, workout, and project-oriented services to clients primarily in the coal, energy and related fields.
 Since 1989, Mr. Caperton has generated and managed transactions for clients and consulted on a wide range of management functions, including operations, sales and finance.WVU College of Law (1976)

 Virginia Tech Mining Engineer (1973)

-Dr. Thomas Graziano, Director, Office of Water Predictability, National Weather Service
+Dr. Thomas Graziano, Director, Office of Water Prediction, National Weather Service

 Friday, October 13 at 8:30 AMDr.
 Thomas Graziano is the Director of the Office of Water Prediction (OWP) within the National Weather Service (NWS).
 The OWP collaboratively researches, develops and delivers state-of-the-science national hydrologic analyses, forecast information, data, decision-support services and guidance to support and inform essential emergency services and water management decisions nationwide.

 Tom has held numerous leadership roles over 30 years of federal service, most recently serving as the Chief of Staff for the National Weather Service, from November 2013 to January 2016.